Executive Summary

 About These Forecasts

 Forecasts are generated using a model trained on 15 years of Hyderabad transaction data, infrastructure investment records, employment growth figures, and developer absorption rates.
-The model outputs probability-weighted CAGR ranges.
-These are not guarantees.
-Real estate markets can and do diverge from models — economic shocks, policy changes, and natural events are not predictable.
-Use these ranges as directional guidance, not precise targets.
+These are probability-weighted CAGR ranges, not guarantees.
+Real estate markets can diverge from models — use these as directional guidance, not precise targets.